The Sacred Monkey Forest

-After being just down the street from one of the top attractions in the Ubud area for almost 2 weeks, we finally visited the Sacred Monkey Forest this morning.
-It was exactly what we hoped it would be and we wanted to share our favorite pictures as well as some tips if you ever find yourself visiting this magical place.
+It was exactly what we hoped it would be, and we wanted to share our favorite pictures as well as some tips if you ever find yourself visiting this magical place.
+I would highly recommend it if you are in Bali.

 The Sacred Monkey Forest Sanctuary – What is it?

 Officially named Mandala Wisata Wanara Wana, this small protected forest area houses about 900 Balinese macaques and three different temples.
-There isn’t a lot of information on who built the temples inside of the Monkey Forest – the construction dates back to the 14th century.
+There isn’t much information about who built the temples inside the Monkey Forest; the temples date back to the 14th century.
 Now, this area is not only one of the best tourist spots in Ubud, but it is also a spot for conservation efforts and research.

 Get more info on their website here.